Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 ---

-### Mélusine/Ptolemy
+### Melusine/Ptolemy

 Mélusine's [Third Skill at Ascension 1 and 2](https://fategrandorder.fandom.com/wiki/M%C3%A9lusine#Third_Skill) and Ptolemy's [Third Skill](https://fategrandorder.fandom.com/wiki/Ptolemaios#Third_Skill) change the Servant's Ascension forms in the middle of the battle.

-Use the `Mélusine` option to both account for the long animation and for the changed face cards.
+Use the `Transform` option to both account for the long animation and for the changed face cards.
 Otherwise, Servant Priority will be broken for the rest of the battle.

 ![Mélusine/Ptolemy Option](https://github.com/user-attachments/assets/2b224ce2-48a6-4a21-9753-c328b207c7a2)